BerndWessels/react-webpack/README.md

 Make sure you get the latest versions.
 Otherwise you might run into bugs that have already been fixed.

+# Todo

+Remove `"webpack-sources": "^0.1.0"` from `package.json` as soon as [this issue](https://github.com/webpack/extract-text-webpack-plugin/issues/143) is resolved.

 # Features
 * React
 * Relay
 * GraphQL
 * MySQL
 * Webpack
+* React Bootstrap
 * Heavily commented webpack configuration with reasonable defaults.
 * Latest JSX, ES6, and ES7 support with babel 6.
 * Source maps included in all builds.